-Demerits
+Demerits and Interventions

 It is vital that each teacher regards the conduct of pupils as their responsibility.
 Sanctions help set boundaries and to manage challenging behaviour.

-For minor misdemeanours that would not warrant contact with parents as a single event (e.g. top button, chewing gum, shouting across a classroom) a demerit can be awarded.
-These are recorded on Epraise using the rewards and sanctions system Demerits will be accumulated for each pupil on Epraise and sanctions will be given for the following totals:
+For minor misdemeanours that would not warrant contact with parents as a single event (e.g. incorrect uniform, chewing gum, shouting across a classroom) a demerit should be awarded.
+These are recorded on Epraise and accrue negative points.